coderedcorp/coderedcms/docs/getting_started/tutorial07.rst

 email after someone fills out the Custom Cupcake Order form.
 Scroll down to the last field on the Form Page in editor mode for the **Confirmation Emails** section.

 Our From Address will be our email address that is designated for orders with a BCC to our bakery owner.
 We've added the subject line "Order Received!" and a message that says "Thank you for your order!
 We have received it and will contact you within 24 hours for more details and to arrange payment!"

 .. note::

-    When you test it in your local virtual environment, the confirmation email will be sent to your command line.
+    By default when running locally, confirmation emails are not sent, but are instead printed to the command line.

 Creating our Contact Us page
 ----------------------------

 You could use a single form as your Contact Us page, but we want to show you that you can add several forms to your Contact Us page.
 We are going to add three forms to our contact page.

 First, make a Web Page under Home page that has the title of Contact Us.
 Add a title, cover image, and a Responsive Grid Row.
 Once we get to the content blocks, select the Text block and add the titles of your web forms, then link to their pages.
 You can continue to add content to this page as you'd like.
 This is what we did:

 .. figure:: img/tutorial_contact_us_edit.png